 - Building and strengthening communication skills for social interactions and debate skills

 - Identifying when to talk; when to stop and listen

 River’s Grades 4-6 Program follows Project-Based Learning (PBL) tenets closely.* (PBL) is a progressive approach where teachers and students work closely together in a collaborative environment.
 Content and mastery goals are taught in a meaningful way, with an emphasis on real-world application.
 PBL requires effective communication, thoughtful integration of concepts and ideas, and deeper critical thinking skills.
 Student voice and choice anchor the projects, while teachers analyze the content-area academic goals carefully, and imbed them accordingly.
 This model builds in time for exploration, risk-taking, failure, design thinking, reflection and creation.

 Measuring Skill Mastery

-Mastery of skills will be measured across all academic content areas regularly.
-This will be achieved through ongoing objective assessments, anecdotal evidence, daily discussions and check-ins to monitor comprehension, unit rubrics and clearly delineated guidelines.
-Evaluations and progress will be shared with the student's parents regularly, in order to encourage ongoing collaboration and communication between River and home.
-This information will also be documented and shared through our narrative summaries and portfolios.
+Mastery of skills are measured across all academic content areas regularly.
+This is achieved through ongoing objective assessments, anecdotal evidence, daily discussions and check-ins to monitor comprehension, unit rubrics and clearly delineated guidelines.
+Evaluations and progress are shared with the student's parents regularly, in order to encourage ongoing collaboration and communication between River and home.
+This information is also documented and shared through our narrative summaries and portfolios.

 Utilization of Standardized Programs/Curricula